Finally, federal marketers have a reliable and affordable data source for honing and perfecting strategic marketing campaigns.

 Reaching the right senior decision-makers at civilian and defense agencies continues to be a key challenge for federal marketers.
 In a post-sequestration world, every dollar assigned to reach federal decision-makers is a precious resource and must be focused now more than ever.
 Improve reach to federal executives with the unique ability of the popular Federal Media and Marketing Study to slice and dice each demographic by multiple job functions or purchasing areas and then map each to specific media habits.

 The release of this popular syndicated study combines new budget information with the media usage of federal decision makers AND their demographics, job function and purchasing habits.
-Survey responses from more than 3,000 decision-makers will highlight their use of digital, mobile, social, print and broadcast.
+Survey responses from nearly 3,000 decision-makers will highlight their use of digital, mobile, social, print and broadcast.